 I'm thinking of starting an e-commerce site.
 Are the initial costs to build the website e.g. web designer/developer tax deductible?
 How about hosting and other costs?

-Put simply & generally speaking, all business related costs will become tax deductible at some point (either outright or depreciated/amortised over time), it comes down to the "timing" of when these costs will be tax deductible.
+Put simply and generally speaking, all business-related costs will become tax-deductible at some point (either outright or depreciated/amortised over time), it comes down to the "timing" of when these costs will be tax-deductible.

 Preliminary to commencing business (initial costs):